 STILL HAVING DIFFICULTIES LATCHING?

-Contact an IBCLC for support to assess and support your breastfeeding http://www.lcanz.org/find-a-lactation-consultant/
+You can also find an IBCLC in your area to assess and support your breastfeeding via www.lcanz.org/find-a-lactation-consultant/